MBCProject/mbc-markdown/yfaq/README.md

 ### Can malware behaviors identified via analysis map to multiple MBC Behaviors, or should correspondence be one-to-one? ###

 A single malware behavior should map to a single MBC behavior.
-If this is not the case for an identified behavior, then it should be considered to see whether it can be broken down into smaller components that lead to one-to-one mappings.
+If this is not the case, the the behavior should be considered to see whether it can be broken into smaller components that lead to one-to-one mappings.

-For example, what might be considered a single behavior taken from [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) reads, "The malware installs two instances of itself on the system.
-The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system."
-This multi-component behavior can be broken into three MBC behaviors:
+For example, a [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) report reads, "The malware installs two instances of itself on the system.
+The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system" [[2]](#2).
+Initially, this might be considered a single behavior, but it can be broken into three MBC behaviors:

 * [Persistence: Redundant Access](https://github.com/MBCProject/mbc-markdown/blob/master/defense-evasion/redundant-access.md) ("installs two instances of itself")